superseriousbusiness/gotosocial/docs/installation_guide/quick_and_dirty.md

 Replace `example.org` with your domain and `some_username` with the username of the account you just created.

-## 11. Login!
+## 11. Login

 You should now be able to log in to your instance using the email address and password of the account you just created.
-We recommend using [Pinafore](https://pinafore.social) or Tusky for this.
+We recommend using [Pinafore](https://pinafore.social) or [Tusky](https://tusky.app) for this.